nilic/kubectl-netshoot/README.md

-      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server -h, --help                           help for kubectl-netshoot
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
-      --host-network                   (applicable to "run" command only) whether to spin up netshoot on the host's network namespace
-      --image-tag string               netshoot container image tag to use (default "latest") --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
       --match-server-version           Require server version to match client version